 Am I required to get vaccinated if I live in University Housing or Private Certified Housing?

 It is required that all university students who are able to do so be fully vaccinated (defined as 14 days after the final dose of the primary series) with a university-accepted COVID-19 vaccine.

 Residents who are vaccinated should submit their Vaccination Record Card in the MyMcKinley Portal and have it verified.
 View the Illinois COVID-19 Vaccine webpage for more information on vaccinations and uploading your Vaccination Record Card.

 Residents who are not able to be vaccinated and/or who have not had their record submitted and verified will be required to participate in the COVID-19 testing program.

 "Fully vaccinated" is defined as 14 days after the final dose of the primary series.

 Do I have to quarantine if I am identified as a close contact?

-What happens if I am required to quarantine or isolate at some point during the year?
+What happens if I am required to isolate at some point during the year?

-Given the expected surge from the omicron variant and the campus’ limited resources for isolation and quarantine space, any individual who can safely travel to their permanent address to isolate or quarantine will be asked to do so.
+The campus has limited resources for isolation space.
+Any individual who can safely travel to their permanent address to isolate will be asked to do so.
 ‘Safely travel’ means transportation in a private vehicle; public transportation should not be taken.